S/Sgt. William M. McAuliffe

 Even at this point in the war the Japanese weighed the prisoners.
 To William, this was silly since all the POWs were underweight.
 When he was freed, William weighed 104 pounds.

-William was liberated in September of 1945.
-He had spent 41 months as a Prisoner of War.
-He returned to the United States on October 19, 1945.
-He was held at Letterman Hospital in San Francisco and later was sent to Mayo Veterans Administration Hospital in Galesburg, Illinois.
+William was liberated in September, 1945, after spending 41 months as a Prisoner of War.
+He returned to the Philippine Islands for medical treatment.
+He was boarded onto the Simon Bolivar which arrived at San Francisco on October 21, 1945.
+The former POWs were taken to Letterman General Hospital in San Francisco and later was sent to Mayo Veterans Administration Hospital in Galesburg, Illinois.
 There, he underwent surgery to remove shrapnel and scar tissue from his leg.
 He also had skin grafted onto the leg.

 William married and raised a family.
 He also remained in the army and did a tour of duty in Vietnam.
 He was discharged on May 23, 1966.
 William M. McAuliffe passed away on February 8, 1977, in Las Cruces, New Mexico.
 He was buried at Ft.
 Bliss National Cemetery in El Paso, Texas.